Training Dogs With Electric Collar: Get Great Results & Avoid These Mistakes!

 There are several ways to interrupt unwanted behaviors:

 • Positive Interrupters: These are sounds or words that you’ve conditioned your dog to associate with a shift in attention.
 A clicker sound, a specific word (“Uh oh!”), or a funny noise can all be positive interrupters.
-When used consistently with rewards for refocusing on you, they can effectively break your dog’s focus on something they shouldn’t be doing.

 • Verbal Cues: A firm but calm “Leave it!” or “Off!” can sometimes interrupt unwanted behavior, especially if your dog is well-trained on those commands.